Melodifestivalen 2012

-The second change is that 16 songs were selected by the preliminary jury, with 15 being chosen by inviting specific composers, and another song from the chosen web wildcard, making a total of 32 songs again.
-The third change involves former Swedish Eurovision representative Christer Björkman being promoted from event producer to the executive producer of Melodifestivalen 2012.
-However, all songs were presented by Sveriges Television (SVT) from October to December 2011.
+The second change was that 16 songs were selected by the preliminary jury, with 15 being chosen by inviting specific composers, and another song from the chosen web wildcard, making a total of 32 songs again.
+The third change involved former Swedish Eurovision representative Christer Björkman being promoted from event producer to the executive producer of Melodifestivalen 2012.
+However, all songs were presented by SVT from October to December 2011.

 For the web competition, authors could upload their audio file on SVT's website between 1–20 September 2011.
 There were separate categories in the upload for established composers and newcomers.
 A total of 3,485 songs were uploaded: 570 for the web wildcard and 2,915 for the annual contest.

 Helena Paparizou was the guest of honor at the final of the festival.
 She sang a jazz-dance version of the song by Eric Saade "Popular".

 Format

 The format of the 2012 Melodifestivalen was similar to the previous ten contests, with four heats, a second chance round, and a grand final.
 The four heats were held in Växjö (4 February), Gothenburg (11 February), Leksand (18 February) and Malmö (25 February).
 The second chance round was held in Nyköping on 3 March while the final in Stockholm was held on 10 March.
 SVT will present the competing songs during October–December 2011.